-I have observed that most parents get super hyper when it comes to travelling with babies and kids especially on international flight!
+I have observed that most parents get super hyper when it comes to traveling with babies and kids especially on an international flight!
 If you plan it well, then it can really be managed and you no longer have to wait for them to grow up before you can continue exploring your passion for travel.

 We took our first International trip to Bintan Islands in Indonesia in August 2016 and Kenisha was then just 15 months old.
 She was still crawling on her knees and we knew we had to carry her around in our arms if we have to hop over from one place to the other.

-1. Baby on Board – Firstly check the flight details and check their website on allowance for baby luggage.
-Ideally you will be paying less for babies under 2.
-Most international flight allow easy to fold strollers.
+1. Baby on Board – Firstly check the flight details and check their website on the allowance for baby luggage.
+Ideally, you will be paying less for babies under 2.
+Most international flights allow easy to fold strollers.
 But do read up about your destination and if its stroller friendly?
 Else you will be carrying a useless piece of equipment.
 Next – Ensure it’s tagged correctly!
 Ours went missing in a connecting flight!
 Luckily I was carrying an Ergonomic carrier by Kol Kol Carriers that helped!

 3. For the Rainy day – Put enough in your carry-on bags for the first day or 2 of your trip.
 We had a nightmare when we found out that one of our suitcase (carrying baby and my clothes) went missing.
 I had exactly 8 diapers left and one t-shirt for the baby.
 We struggled hard and luckily our suitcase came in the next connecting flight and was handed over to us the same night!
 Phew.
-Lesson learnt.
+Lesson learned.

-4. Pick the right seat – Ask for a baby friendly seat.
+4. Pick the right seat – Ask for a baby-friendly seat.
 If you are a breastfeeding Mom like me you can do with some privacy at a window seat or also take a seat in last few rows to access the toilet for regular diaper changes without bothering anyone.
 It’s also a great spot to pick up a crying baby and try to calm them down without disturbing too many passengers.

 5. Check in early – This one goes without saying.
 Don’t follow the mom standard time.
-Calculate 1.5 hours extra and check in.
-It can help with sudden bouts of sleep regressions, unexpected diaper explosions and more such issues.
+Calculate 1.5 hours extra and check-in.
+It can help with sudden bouts of sleep regressions, unexpected diaper explosions, and more such issues.
 Make you of the early boarding calls especially for travelers with kids.
 Get in quickly; stack up your luggage with easy access for later use.
 Plan your spot and then sit and relax.

-8. Check for the kids play area – Long flight at odd hours cannot always be avoided during international travel.
+8. Check for the kids’ play area – Long flight at odd hours cannot always be avoided during international travel.
 Our Flight to KL was at 12 am.
 So to keep K busy we found a small yet super awesome play area at the Delhi International Airport.
 She had not yet started walking independently then but she was very enthusiastic to walk holding my hand or with support and enjoy all the rides!
 She crawled all over the place and it helped to tire her down!
-No points guessing that she slept through the 6 hours flight!
+No points guessing that she slept through the 6-hour flight!

 9. Comfort First!
 Don’t get cute and dress your little girl in a fluffy tutu or fancy bows.
 An uncomfortably dressed child is an unhappy child!
-T-shirts and loose pyjamas are best.
+T-shirts and loose pajamas are best.
 Ensure you carry layers for the airplane air conditioning may give her chills!
 Even better, carry a light blanket or a stole that doubles as a cover when breastfeeding as well

-10. Entertainment makes it fun – In flight entertainment can come to a rescue but just in case your kid is not in a mood, make sure you are equipped to handle a bored and restrained tod!
+10. Entertainment makes it fun – In-flight, entertainment can come to a rescue but just in case your kid is not in a mood, make sure you are equipped to handle a bored and restrained tod!
 Especially with babies it’s tough to contain them in a limited space.

-These ideas did work for us and we are still learning with trip we make with our little girl.
+These ideas did work for us and we are still learning with every trip we make with our little girl.
 I will be very excited to hear about your travel stories and how you worked on ideas for your baby?

-In case you are looking for a quick getaway this summer vacation do read about our experience to a 3 days trip to Amritsar and things to do HERE
+In case you are looking for a quick getaway, this summer vacation do read about our experience to a 3 days trip to Amritsar and things to do HERE